Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Tutorial on Federated Learning --- Pill classification for pharmaceutical manufacturing

-The confusion matrices show that the model performs well for most classes but reveal specific areas for improvement, particularly in reducing False Positives for certain categories.
+The confusion matrices show that the model performs well for most classes but reveal specific areas for improvement, particularly in reducing False Positives for specific categories.
 The ROC curves demonstrate that the model consistently outperforms the worst-case baseline, indicating robust performance.
 The separation between the micro-average and macro-average ROC curves suggests that the model may perform better for the majority classes, with room for optimization in handling minority classes more effectively.
 These results collectively provide a comprehensive evaluation of the model's classification performance, allowing for targeted enhancements based on the observed patterns.

 For the pill dataset, we have the comparison between the centralized and federated approach using confusion matrices in Figs.~\ref{fig:pill_confusion_matrix} and \ref{fig:pill_roc}.
 Comparing the two confusion matrices, the federated approach demonstrates an improvement over the centralized approach.
-The federated model achieves a higher classification accuracy for both "good" (66\% vs. 58\%) and "bad" (28\% vs. 23\%) labels while significantly reducing the misclassification rates.
-In particular, the federated model only misclassifies 1\% of "good" labels as "bad" compared to 9\% in the centralized model, and it misclassifies 5\% of "bad" labels as "good" versus 9\% in the centralized case.
-These results indicate that the federated approach can better capture the nuances of each class, likely benefiting from the diversity of distributed data sources.
-This results in more accurate decision boundaries and a reduction in false positives and false negatives.
-In general, the federated approach provides a more robust classification model, especially for distinguishing between minority classes.
+The federated model gives similar results to the centralized one, with slight variation in the classification accuracy for "good" (66\% vs. 64\%) and "bad" (28\% vs. 29\%) labels and the same total misclassification rates.
+In particular, the federated model only misclassifies 1\% of "good" labels as "bad" compared to 3\% in the centralized model, while it misclassifies 5\% of "bad" labels as "good" versus 3\% in the centralized case.
+These results indicate that, given the same number of passes over the data, the federated approach can capture the nuances of each class even without direct client communication.
+This results in accurate decision boundaries and a slight increase in true positives and negatives.
+In general, the federated approach provides a robust classification model, especially for distinguishing between minority classes.